rdwrome/261fa24/07HTML&CSS/README.md

   - Portfolio Website

 ## Housekeeping
-  - Final Project Proposal - due week after next (see FPP.md in this folder)
+  - Final Project Proposal - due next week before class (see FPP.md in this folder)
-  - Band Site Project - due next week (see Band.md in this folder)
+  - Band Site Project - due next week during class (see Band.md in this the `08Network` folder)

 ## Anatomy of a Website
 ![](img/anatomyofsite.png)